daniellecrobinson/Data-Rescue-PDX/README.md

 This event is a volunteer effort to contribute to data back up efforts.
 By attending you agree to our Code of Conduct http://confcodeofconduct.com/ which we will enforce.

-To chat after tonight, join the Science Hack PDX Slack: https://sciencepdxslackin.herokuapp.com/
+To chat after this event, join the Science Hack PDX Slack: https://sciencepdxslackin.herokuapp.com/

 ### Citizen Science Metadata Curation Workshop!